-Section Subsections and Descriptions Page Limits Oubsections and Descriptions Project Summary (abstract -1 paragraph not exceeding 30 lines) A succinct and accurate description of the proposed work.
+Section Page Limits Subsections and Descriptions Project Summary (abstract -1 paragraph not exceeding 30 lines) A succinct and accurate description of the proposed work.
 Should be informative to other persons working in the same or related fields and understandable to a scientifically literate reader.
 Include the project's broad, long-term objectives and specific aims, and a description of the research design and methods.
-Specific Aims (1 page) State concisely the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will exert on the research field(s) involved.
-List succinctly the specific objectives of the research proposed, e.g., to test a stated hypothesis, create a novel design, solve a specific problem, challenge an existing paradigm or clinical practice, address a critical barrier to progress in the field, or develop new technology.
+Specific Aims State concisely the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will exert on the research field(s) involved.
+(1 page) List succinctly the specific objectives of the research proposed, e.g., to test a stated hypothesis, create a novel design, solve a specific problem, challenge an existing paradigm or clinical practice, address a critical barrier to progress in the field, or develop new technology.
 NOTE: A good specific aims section should allow a reader to have a clear understanding of what your grant is about.
 It is also where you need to "grab" the reviewer's attention.
-Research Strategy (6 pages) Organize the Research Strategy in the specified order and using the instructions provided below.
-Start each section with the appropriate section heading - Significance, Innovation, Approach.

-Research Strategy Cont.
-(6 pages)
+Research Strategy (6 pages)